Albert Razin

-Albert Alexeyevich Razin (Альберт Алексеевич Разин, 12 June 1940 – 10 September 2019) was an Udmurt language rights activist and Neopaganist who committed traditional self-immolation (tipshar) in the centre of Izhevsk as an act of protest against the language policy of the Russian federal government and the Russification of the Udmurt people.
+Albert Alexeyevich Razin (Альберт Алексеевич Разин, 12 June 1940 – 10 September 2019) was an Udmurt language rights activist and Neopaganist who committed traditional self-immolation (tipshar) in the centre of Izhevsk as an act of protest against the adoption of a bill on the voluntary study of the national languages of native peoples, which would allow Udmurt schoolchildren to choose for themselves which language to study, but could lead to a decrease in the number of speakers of the Udmurt language.

 Biography

 Albert Razin was born into a peasant family in Alnashsky District of modern-day Udmurtia.

 In 1962 he graduated from the Udmurt State Pedagogical University.
 He later became Candidate of Sciences in philosophy.
 In the early 1990s, Razin led an institute at the Udmurt State University.

 Razin was an activist of the Udmurt national movement and was actively engaged in the protection of the Udmurt language.
 Together with other activists, he issued numerous formal protests against the Russification policies of the federal government, such as the cancellation of obligatory teaching of minority languages at schools.
 He was also known as an active revivalist of Udmurt traditions and Udmurt neopaganism.